What is the Community Charge spent on?

 The financial models used by Bournville Stewardship Services that predict future income and expenditure show that the charge should not need to increase other than by inflation.
-Any increase will be discussed with residents in advance.
-The anticipated costs for a particular year are calculated and the charge is set to cover those costs.
+Any increase will be discussed with residents in advance and is approved by the Lawley Village Management Committee (which residents are a part).

 Are there further details available on the Community Charge expenditure?

 With the annual invoices for the Community Charge, Bournville Stewardship Services provides a statement of the income and expenditure from the previous year along with a set of explanatory notes.
 These statements can be view here or available on request from Bournville Stewardship Services.

 The Community Charge is primarily paid for by direct debit, however, it can also be paid by cheque, online or over the telephone.

 What is a Wear and Tear Fund and why do we need it?